 Lagos Govt Issues Strong Statement on NURTW Leader Accused of Killing Dispatch Rider

-• Lagos police to arraign NURTW leader Shamsideen Adio on Friday for the alleged killing of a dispatch rider on Lagos Island
+• Lagos police has made plans to arraign NURTW leader Shamsideen Adio on Friday, September 26 for the alleged killing of a dispatch rider on Lagos Island

-• Witnesses say the rider died after being beaten with a helmet and fists during a street altercation over a scratched vehicle
+• Witnesses claimed that the rider died after he was beaten with a helmet and fists during a street altercation over a scratched vehicle

-• Lagos Assembly demands full prosecution, calling the attack a brutal abuse of power and a threat to public safety
+• Lagos Assembly has demanded full prosecution, calling the attack a brutal abuse of power and a threat to public safety

 Shameleon assaulted a defenseless dispatch rider to his death on Lagos Island

-Chairman of the Lagos House Committee on Transportation, Adewale Adedeji, speaks to journalists on the case.
+Chairman of the Lagos House Committee on Transportation, Adewale Adedeji, speaks to journalists on the case of a dead dispatch rider.
 Photo: MudashiruObasa/FB

 Source: Facebook